josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧠_narrative_omission_loop.md

 ## 🏮 Footer

-*Narrative Omission Loop* is a diagnostic node within the **Polaris Protocol**, mapping how systemic pressures shape what is left unsaid in public information systems.
+*🧠 Narrative Omission Loop* is a diagnostic node within the **Polaris Protocol**, mapping how systemic pressures shape what is left unsaid in public information systems.
 It functions as a rapid assessment tool for identifying structural gaps in narrative construction.

 > 📡 Cross-references: